ECLIPSE-FIC/ECLIPSE-FIC/Eclipse x FIC Rules.md

 - The raw score will be multiplied by a Normalization Coefficient (calculated by dividing 10 by the sum of the weighting factors) to scale the final score to a 100-point system.
 - The final score for an entry will be determined by calculating the arithmetic mean of the normalized scores from all judges.

+> Example: A judge scores an entry as follows: Animation 8, Color Correction 7, Effects 9, Creativity 8, Atmosphere 9, Flow 7, Background 8.
+Multiplying each score by its weight (1.50, 1.50, 1.25, 1.75, 0.75, 1.15, 1.20 respectively) and summing gives a raw score of 72.15.
+This is then multiplied by the normalization coefficient of 1.0989 (10 divided by the sum of weights, 9.10) to yield a final score of 79.29 out of 100.

 6.3 **Tiebreaker Rules.** In the event of a tie in points between two participants, the following tiebreakers will be applied in sequential order:
 - Judges' vote.
 - Rematch.